-“Product Management Club” is a place to bring together the companies who need help with building this discipline and also the people who want to contribute to this process as Product Managers.
+“Product Management Club” is a place to guide people who want to contribute to this creative world as Product Managers.

 We have coached at Fortune 500 companies, Universities and privately (1:1 with students).

 The systematic way to learn Product Management is about thinking a Product across three phases – Conceiving a product idea, Building a Product, Taking the Product out to market.
 For each phase, our system has a lot of relevant tools, frameworks, real-world practical examples and of course theoretical material, brought to you in an easy-to-digest manner.

 We welcome you to this site.
 Here are some references from a few of our students!